castorini/biasprobe/README.md

 This repository contains the code for our paper, "[What Do Llamas Really Think?
 Revealing Preference Biases in Language Model Representations](https://arxiv.org/abs/2311.18812)."

+**Caveat**: The manuscript is unpublished and subject to change.
+Our submission will likely replace datasets with ones that are more grounded in the literature.

 ## Getting Started

 1. Install the PyPI package: